Leamington Spa: Parks and gardens

 The town has several parks and gardens, including the Jephson Gardens, close to the Royal Pump Rooms and next to the River Leam.
 These were seriously damaged in the floods of 1998, but have been restored and improved with funding from the National Lottery.
 The other side of the River Leam, on Priory Terrace features the "Elephant Walk" 19th-century slipway down to the river located near the suspension bridge in Jephson Gardens.
 It was specifically constructed so that circus elephants in winter quarters in Leamington could be watered.
 Other parks are the Mill Gardens on the opposite bank of the river to Jephson Gardens, Victoria Park, the Royal Pump Room Gardens, The Dell and Newbold Comyn which includes the nature reserves Welches Meadow and Leam Valley.

+The Lights of Leamington Festival was an annual lights festival held in Jephson Gardens from 1951 to 1961.

+Local media

+The Leamington Courier was the first newspaper to be published in Leamington and was founded in 1828, and is available to buy locally in print.
+The launch of the WarwickshireWorld website in September 2021 brought together content online from various Warwickshire local titles, including the Courier.
+The Leamington Observer is another local newspaper.

 Popular culture

 The cover of the Ocean Colour Scene album Moseley Shoals features the Jephson Memorial in Jephson Gardens.
 The town has been used as a filming location in various television series.
 BBC's Upstairs Downstairs used the Georgian terrace at Clarendon Square as a main exterior location.
 ITV's Sherlock Holmes episode 'The Last Vampyre' featured Guy's Cliffe House, which was severely damaged in a fire during production.
-Leamington also appeared as a location in ChuckleVision, and Keeping Up Appearances.
+Leamington also appeared as a location in ChuckleVision, and often appeared in the 1990s sitcom Keeping Up Appearances.